The64thGamer/cheeseepedia/content/wiki/chuck-e-s-magical-holiday-celebration.md

 ## Trivia:

-- This show is the same as {{< wiki-link "The Chuck E Cheese Christmas Special" >}}, just with new intros and outros.
+- This show is the same as {{< wiki-link "The Chuck E. Cheese Christmas Special" >}}, just with new intros and outros.